zachlatta/sshtron/README.md

     $ ssh red@sshtron.zachlatta.com

+If the color you picked is already taken in all open games, you'll randomly be assigned a color.

 ## Running Your Own Copy

 Clone the project and `cd` into its directory.
 These instructions assume that you have your `GOPATH` setup correctly.